Policy and Advocacy

 Complete Streets policies ensure that all users, with an emphasis on those not using motorized vehicles, have safe access to roadways.
 Chicago, Cook County, and IL have complete streets policies, however not all of these are codified into law.
 Implementation is ongoing but work remains to achieve full implementation.
 CLOCC will work with our partners to support these policies and their implementation.
 We will advocate for equitable street access for all users, with specific attention to those who use non-motorized transportation.

 Active transportation is transportation that encourages and promotes safety, physical activity, health, recreation, social interaction, equity, environmental stewardship, and resource conversation.
-CLOCC will advocate for active transportation principles, consistent with National Transportation Objectives, to be included in relevant federal legislation.
+CLOCC will advocate for active transportation principles, consistent with National Transportation Objectives, to be included in relevant local, state federal legislation.

 P. Maintain Daily Physical Education (P.E.)
 In Schools.